KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 ---

-## 9. The Inverse Mesopotamian Cascade
+## 9. The Inverse Mesopotamian Sequence

-The Mesopotamian mythos articulates the inverse arc through a coherent cascade of figures distributed across the IL strata.
-The cascade does not appear in any single text as a unified system, but the figures that occupy each stratum can be assembled across the textual record into a structurally complete inverse articulation.
+The Mesopotamian mythos articulates the inverse arc through a coherent sequence of figures distributed across the IL strata.
+The sequence does not appear in any single text as a unified system, but the figures that occupy each stratum can be assembled across the textual record into a structurally complete inverse articulation.

 **IL₅ VOS (Nekron 🕷️):**